newatoms/beta/_private/customers/stby/pitches/video-to-text.md

-# What is STBY and what are they doing
+# Explaining what STBY does in tangible and existing examples

 ## Goal